Sourdough Cardamom Knots

 3. Sprinkle the salt evenly across the dough.
 Cut the butter into small cubes and place one on the dough.
 Using your thumb and forefinger, pinch the dough until the salt and butter have combined into the dough.
 Keep adding cubes of butter one by one until all the butter has been incorporated.
 Leave the bowl covered for half an hour.

 5. Before getting ready to roll out the dough, mix all the filling ingredients in a bowl and keep covered until ready to use to prevent it from drying out.
-Prepare a muffin tray for baking by greasing with butter.
+Prepare a muffin tray for baking by greasing it with butter.

 7. About 45 minutes before the end of the proofing time, preheat the oven to 200ºC/400ºF.